intelburn/vbox-magic/README.md

 This is where automation for Orcale VirtualBox will live.
 Scripts assume a Linux Host OS

+## Background

+VirtualBox has a robust command line.
+However it is rather annoying to handjam a bunch of commands in using these tools.
+So I am writing a series of scripts to make using VirtualBox from the command line a bit easier.
+See https://www.virtualbox.org/manual/ch09.html for more information.

 ## nic-magic.sh

 This script is designed to help with managing the extra NICs that are not exposed in the VirtualBox GUI.